-Falling Down— a theatrical deconstruction en masse…
+Falling Down at 30!
+A theatrical deconstruction en masse…

 As a trilogy, Christopher Nolan’s Batman ‘reboot’, a concept which has since become a common trend, not only raked in the cash and earned a huge following, but it also undoubtedly redeemed the Caped Crusader’s image and film status, representing ‘mission accomplished’ for the Director.
 After all, his remit when taking on Batman Begins in 2005 mostly comprised of wiping out the ghastly memory that was Batman and Robin.